Closing costs on Costa Rica property, how to calculate and who pays

 Who pays the closing costs?

-The closing costs on Costa Rica property title transfer are usually shared 50/50 between buyer and seller, unless negotiated differently.
+The closing costs on Costa Rica property title transfer are usually shared 50/50 between buyer and seller unless negotiated differently.
 This makes the closing costs a negotiable part of the offer process.
-If the purchase price is financed the mortgage fees are always paid by the buyer.
+The buyer pays the mortgage fees when the purchase price is financed.

 If you are ready to purchase a Costa Rica property, contact us now, we have all the necessary knowledge to carry you through a painless purchase.

 Feel free to leave your comments on this blog.

 If you like this blog, connect with me on Google+ or subscribe to our newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
 Please also remember the American European real estate Group’s agents when you refer a real estate agent.
 We appreciate your business.